 Why Create Multiple Admin Objects?
-You might want to create multiple supplier admin objects for one of the following reasons: • Groups of proxy consumers each require the same quality-of-service properties.
+You might want to create multiple supplier admin objects for one of the following reasons: Groups of proxy consumers each require the same quality-of-service properties.
 All proxy consumers inherit properties from their parent supplier admin.
 By creating different supplier admin objects with the desired sets of properties, you can more easily manage the properties of individual proxies.
-For more information about quality-of-service properties, see Chapter 4.
-Groups of proxy consumers have different filtering requirements.
+For more information about quality-of-service properties, see Chapter 4. • Groups of proxy consumers have different filtering requirements.
 You can set different filters on individual admin objects and group proxy consumers accordingly. • You need to distribute the load of event messages among different supplier admin objects.
-A supplier admin's workload is liable to increase for two reasons: using supplier-side forwarding filters (see "Forwarding Filters" on page 90), and implementing pull-model suppliers.
+A supplier admin's workload is liable to increase for two reasons: using supplier-side forwarding filters (see "Forwarding Filters" on page 76), and implementing pull-model suppliers.
 One or both factors might require additional supplier admin objects to handle the extra work load that these entail.
 Proxy Consumers A proxy consumer is responsible for receiving event messages from its client supplier and inserting them into the event channel, where they are forwarded to all interested consumers.
 You create one proxy consumer for each client supplier.
 As with client suppliers, you can create six types of proxy consumers, depending on the client supplier's model (push/pull) and event message type (untyped, structured, or sequence of structures).
 The type of proxy consumer must match the type of its client supplier.
 The CosNotifyChannelAdmin module defines interfaces that support the following proxy consumer objects: ProxyPushConsumer StructuredProxyPushConsumer SequenceProxyPushConsumer ProxyPullConsumer StructuredProxyPullConsumer SequenceProxyPullConsumer

-Obtaining a Proxy Consumer You obtain a proxy consumer by invoking one of the following operations on a supplier admin: obtain_notification_push_consumer() returns a push-model proxy consumer. obtain_notification_pull_consumer() returns a pull-model proxy consumer.
-Both methods take one of the following arguments, which determines the event message type that this proxy consumer handles: ANY_EVENT STRUCTURED_EVENT SEQUENCE_EVENT Both methods raise CosNotifyChannelAdmin::AdminLimitExceeded when the event channel's MaxSuppliers(see "MaxSuppliers" on page 87) limit is reached.
-Example The code in Example 5 obtains a StructuredProxyPushConsumer proxy consumer for a StructuredPushSupplier supplier by calling obtain_notification_push_consumer(), and supplying an argument of STRUCTURED_EVENT.
-Example 3: Obtaining a Proxy Consumer // C++ CosNotifyChannelAdmin::ProxyID proxy_id; CosNotifyChannelAdmin::ClientType ctype = CosNotifyChannelAdmin::STRUCTURED_EVENT; try { CosNotifyChannelAdmin::ProxyConsumer_var obj = sa-&gt;obtain_notification_push_consumer(ctype, proxy_id); } catch(CosNotifyChannelAdmin::AdminLimitExceeded err) { // handle the exception } CosNotifyChannelAdmin::StructuredProxyPushConsumer_ptr ppc = CosNotifyChannelAdmin::StructuredProxyPushConsumer::narrow(obj) ;
+Obtaining a Proxy Consumer You obtain a proxy consumer by invoking one of the following operations on a supplier admin: obtain notification push consumer() returns a push-model proxy consumer. obtain\notification\pull\consumer() returns a pull-model proxy consumer.
+Both methods take one of the following arguments, which determines the event message type that this proxy consumer handles: ANY EVENT STRUCTURED EVENT SEQUENCE\EVENT Both methods raise CosNotifyChannelAdmin::AdminLimitExceeded when the event channel's MaxSuppliers(see "MaxSuppliers" on page 73) limit is reached.
+Example The code in Example 3 obtains a StructuredProxyPushConsumer proxy consumer for a StructuredPushSupplier supplier by calling obtain\notification\push\consumer(), and supplying an argument of STRUCTURED\EVENT.
+Example 3: Obtaining a Proxy Consumer // C++ CosNotifyChannelAdmin::ProxyID proxy\id; CosNotifyChannelAdmin::ClientType ctype = CosNotifyChannelAdmin::STRUCTURED\EVENT; trv CosNotifyChannelAdmin::ProxyConsumer\var obj = catch(CosNotifyChannelAdmin::AdminLimitExceeded err)